toxicblend/toxicblend/README.md

 protocol buffers) to a JVM server.
 This server then computes the operation (volumetric brush, median axis, simplify 2D polygon, etc. etc) and sends the resulting object back to the blender plugin.

-I have tested the code on Ubuntu 13.10 (64 bit) and OSX 10.9 with mac ports Tests will be made on Gentoo (x64) really soon
+I have tested the code on Ubuntu 13.10, Gentoo (64 bit) and OSX 10.9 with mac ports

 Dependencies
 ------------